 What is Zhu’s Scalp Acupuncture (ZSA)?

 Zhu’s Scalp Acupuncture (ZSA) is one of a number of specialized microsystem acupuncture techniques.
 The more general acupuncture therapy is often called body acupuncture.
 In scalp acupuncture, very short, fine needles are placed on the scalp to achieve the desired therapeutic effects on the different parts of the body.
-This technique has yielded outstanding results for thousands of patients, and has become recognized worldwide as one of the effective methods for the treatment of a wide variety of medical conditions.

 How does ZSA differ from traditional acupuncture?